foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Getting help

 For all inquiries Synopsys customers are advised to use [SolvNet](https://solvnet.synopsys.com).
-Everyone else is welcomed to open an issue against [toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain) repository on GitHub.
+Everyone is welcome to open an issue against [toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain) repository on GitHub.